Water service licensing and licence exemptions

 - Local government drainage services

 Exemptions are published in the Western Australian Government Gazette.

-Current and expired licence exemptions dating from 1995, with links to the Government Gazette publication on the State Law Publisher's website, are listed below.
+Current licence exemptions dating from 1995, with links to the Government Gazette publication on the State Law Publisher's website, are listed below.

 - Exemption for Edna May Operations Pty Ltd for the provision of a water service in the township of Westonia (2016)